Transition Smuggler GX 2018 Review

 Should I Buy This Bike?

-Riders interested in an aggressive short-mid travel trail bike should consider the Santa Cruz Hightower.
-This is a very intriguing comparison.
-The Hightower has 135mm of travel and has a similar gnar-ceiling as the Smuggler.
-The Smuggler feels better over small bumps and small chatter while the Hightower is more confident on bigger lines.
+Riders interested in an aggressive mid-travel trail bike should consider the new Santa Cruz Hightower.
+The Hightower has 140mm of travel and an even higher gnar-ceiling than the Smuggler.
+The Smuggler feels better over small bumps and small chatter while the Hightower is much more confident on bigger lines.
 The Santa Cruz is more progressive and ramps up more effectively on bigger hits.
-The Smuggler has a steeper seat tube angle and very effective climbing position.
-The Hightower's slacker seat tube angle is not ideal.
-That said, the Hightower is a much calmer climber and doesn't rely on the climb switch as much as the Transition.
+Both bikes are effective and comfortable climbers, but the Hightower has a calmer platform and doesn't rely on the climb switch as much as the Transition.

-Riders looking for a lighter duty, short-travel, trail bike should consider the Ibis Ripley LS.
-The Ripley may not handle rowdy terrain as well as the Smuggler, but it offers extremely sharp handling and a very high fun factor.
-Downhill performance is reliable, but it has a strong preference for trails without sustained rock gardens.
-Climbing is impressive thanks to copious amounts of traction provided by 2.6-inch tires.
-This bike shines on loose or gravely climbs.
+Riders looking for a slightly less aggressive short-travel trail bike should consider the new Ibis Ripley.
+The Ripley may not handle rowdy terrain quite as well as the Smuggler, but it offers extremely sharp handling and a very high fun factor.
+Downhill performance is much-improved thanks to the complete redesign and it boasts the best all-around performance of any short travel 29er we've tested.